Uktenadactylus: Description

 Rodrigues and Kellner base the distinction between Uktenadactylus and Coloborhynchus clavirostris on several stratigraphical, methodological and phylogenetic considerations.
 There is a possible age difference of perhaps over thirty million years between the Berriasian-Valanginian British and the younger Albian-Cenomanian American form.
 Because both taxa are based on very limited remains, that however, even within these limits are clearly distinguishable on the species level, they reject a rash assumption of generic identity.
 Also the uncertain affinity with the closely related form Siroccopteryx would make such an assumption problematical.
-Rodrigues and Kellner identify only one shared derived trait for Uktenadactylus and Coloborhynchus clavirostris: an extreme enlargement of the second and third pairs of teeth.
-Differences between the taxa include the more forward position of the crest with C. clavirostris, beginning at the very tip of the snout; a deeper palatal groove and shallow grooves running parallel to the ridge of the front part of the palate; a depression located below the first alveoli and a more lateral position of the second, third and fourth tooth pairs whereas the fifth and sixth pair are to the contrary much closer to the midline of the skull.
-Both forms share some derived traits with Siroccopteryx: the second and third teeth pairs are larger than the fourth; the tip of the snout is flat causing the "prey grab" to be rectangular in cross-section and a similar thickness of the crest.
-The authors conclude from this that the three taxa likely formed an, as yet unnamed, clade together within the Anhangueridae.
+Rodrigues and Kellner identified that both Uktenadactylus and Coloborhynchus clavirostris had extremely enlarged second and third pairs of teeth, but Uktenadactylus had a more forward position of the crest than that of C. clavirostris, beginning at the very tip of the snout, and a deeper palatal groove and shallow grooves running parallel to the ridge of the front part of the palate; a depression is located below the first alveoli and the second, third and fourth tooth pairs had a more lateral position, whereas the fifth and sixth pair are much closer to the midline of the skull.
+Both genera share some derived traits with Siroccopteryx, having larger second and third teeth pairs than the fourth, flat tip of the snout, similarly thick crest at the very front of the upper jaw, and quadrangular expansion of the upper jaw.
+The authors conclude from these similarities that the three taxa likely formed an, as yet unnamed, clade together within the Anhangueridae.

 Classification

 In 2013, a topology by Andres & Myers placed Uktenadactylus within the family Ornithocheiridae, as the sister taxon of Coloborhynchus clavirostris, though in the analysis, Uktenadactylus was identified as Coloborhynchus wadleighi.
 In 2019, a slightly different topology by Jacobs et al. also recovered Uktenadactylus within the Ornithocheiridae, but as the sister taxon of several Coloborhynchus species, and identified with its current name.
 Their cladogram is shown on the left.
 However, many subsequent analyses in the same year as well as in 2020 have recovered Uktenadactylus within the family Anhangueridae, more specifically within the subfamily Coloborhynchinae.
-The cladogram on the right is a topology based on the phylogenetic analysis made by Borja Holgado and Rodrigo Pêgas in 2020, where they recovered Uktenadactylus as the sister taxon of Nicorhynchus within the Coloborhynchinae.
+The cladogram on the right is a topology based on the phylogenetic analysis made by Borja Holgado and Rubi Pêgas in 2020, where they recovered Uktenadactylus as the sister taxon of Nicorhynchus within the Coloborhynchinae.

 Topology 1: Jacobs et al. (2019).